-Our work under FINRA360 also must reflect our unique identity as an SRO that stands at the intersection of regulation and industry.
-Our mission is investor protection and market integrity, and our task is to work with our members, investors and other stakeholders to cultivate a deep expertise in the securities industry that enables a more effective regulatory framework and promotes vibrant capital markets.
-As an SRO, for example, we are in a position to involve the industry more directly in our deliberations and thus benefit from their expertise on relevant matters, such as the different business models of firms and how they operate in practice, the complex and rapidly evolving securities markets in which they trade, and the concerns of the wide range of investors they serve.
-We can combine what we learn from the firms we regulate with the input we actively seek from the investing public and others representing them to enrich our regulatory programs and develop solutions that are more practical, tailored and effective.
+Our continuing work under FINRA360 also must reflect our unique identity as an SRO that stands at the intersection of regulation and industry.
+Our mission is investor protection and market integrity, and our task is to work with our members, investors and other stakeholders to cultivate a deep expertise in the securities industry that enables more effective regulation and promotes vibrant capital markets.
+As an SRO, for example, we are in a position to involve the industry more directly in our deliberations and thus benefit from its expertise on relevant matters, such as the different business models of firms and how they operate in practice, the complex and rapidly evolving securities markets in which they trade, and the concerns of the wide range of investors they serve.
+We can combine what we learn from the firms we regulate with the input we actively seek from the investing public and others representing them to strengthen our regulatory programs and develop solutions that are more practical, tailored and effective.
 And we can develop compliance tools and other resources to assist our members with fulfilling their regulatory obligations.

-- integrating our two Enforcement programs into a single unified structure;
+- Integrating our two Enforcement programs into a single unified structure;

-- increasing funding for training of examiners and regulatory coordinators;
+- Increasing funding for training of examiners and regulatory coordinators;

-- updating the activities of our advisory and governance committees and enhancing our transparency regarding what they do and how interested parties can get involved; and
+- Updating the activities of our advisory and governance committees and enhancing our transparency regarding what they do and how interested parties can get involved; and

 President and Chief Executive Officer